About Sources in TW

 The Source Hub

-In TaxonWorks, sources include the literature database, citations, and other content that is fed directly into the database.
+In TaxonWorks, sources include the literature database, citations, and other related content that is fed directly into the database.
 The easiest way to access sources is through the Source hub

 task.
 This is a unifying task that combines several commonly used tasks associated with sources.
 As a curator, researcher, data manager, student, or technician you may primarily be working from sources that are published papers.
-Source data can be entered one record at-a-time field-by-field or using BibTeX or CrossRef DOIs.
-From most reference manager software, one can export source information in the BibTex format and edited as needed in any regular text editor.
+Source data can be entered one record at-a-time field-by-field, or using BibTeX or CrossRef DOIs.
+From most reference manager software, one can export source information in the BibTex format and edit as needed in any regular text editor.
 This can be used for uploading source

 data into TW.
 With this wiki, you can learn more about BibTex.